History of Southend United F.C.: 1906–1958

-Southend United F.C. was formed in 1906 and played in the Southern League until 1920, when they co-founded the Football League's new Third Division; they finished 17th in their first ever season.
-In 1921, the Third Division was regionalised with Southend United joining the southern section and here they remained until league re-structure in 1958.
+The club remained in the Southern League until the first post-World War I season of 1919–20.
+The club then joined the Football League's new Third Division and finished 17th in their first season.
+In 1921, the Third Division was regionalised with Southend United joining the southern section and here they remained until the league re-structured in 1958.
 Southend came close to promotion twice when they finished 3rd in 1932 and 1950, the club's highest league positions until 1991.